Shama Mohamed: Personal life

-Shama Mohamed was born on 17 May 1973 at Cherukallayi near New Mahe, Kannur district, Kerala.
+Mohamed was born in Cherukallayi near New Mahe, Kannur district, Kerala.
 She completed her primary education from Indian School, Kuwait.
 She returned from Kuwait in 1990 and did her graduation in Bachelor of Dental Sciences from Yenepoya University, Mangalore.
-She has worked as a journalist in Zee TV for a brief period prior joining Indian National Congress in 2015.
-She is a passionate advocate of education for all, Women's rights., Primary healthcare, Population Control, Infrastructure and the plight of manual scavengers in India.
+She has worked as a journalist in Zee TV for a brief period prior to joining Indian National Congress in 2015.
+She is an advocate of education for all, women's rights, primary healthcare, population control, Infrastructure and the plight of manual scavengers in India.

 She is married and has two children.